thin-edge/thin-edge.io/docs/src/understand/index.md

   The [getting started guide](../start/index.md) gives a taste of what can be done with thin-edge out-of-the-box
 - As a cloud operator, no direct access to a device is required, except for occasional troubleshooting, as most of the operations can be done remotely.
-  However, being able to operate directly a device gives the required understanding to administrate a fleet of thin-edge devices with confidence
+  However, being able to operate directly on a device gives the required understanding to administrate a fleet of thin-edge devices with confidence
 - As a __device operator__, be prepared to operate a device that is not running the pre-assembled thin-edge agent, but an agent specifically designed for your equipment and application.
   Among all the [available features](../operate/index.md), some might have been configured differently, disabled, extended, replaced or even added
-- As an __agent developer__, the nature of thin-edge let you start the design of an agent with the pre-assembled agent and to incrementally [configure, adapt and extend](../extend/index.md) the agent to meet the requirements of the equipment and application.
+- As an __agent developer__, the nature of thin-edge lets you start the design of an agent with the pre-assembled agent and to incrementally [configure, adapt and extend](../extend/index.md) the agent to meet the requirements of the equipment and application.